dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 ![Stone wall with vertical lines](/.attachments/stone-wall-better-diagram-v2.png)

+The illustration above provides an easier mental mapping to the provided array.
+Credit to CodeTrading YouTube channel for providing visualization[^2].

 Credit should be given to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).
 See his solution to this problem below.

 ```js